Camera Lucida

 Production Management Connected A

-Co-Production Project YYIN x National accessArts Centre
+Co-Production Project YYin, National accessArts Centre

 SponsorMinistry of Sport, Culture and Tourism of Korea, Government of Canada, Embassy of Canada to the Republic of Korea, Arts Council Korea, Canada Council for the Arts, Korea Foundation for International Cultural Exchanges